spences10/scottspence.com/posts/patching-packages.md

-I found an opportunity to improve the npm package for the _`Victor Mono`_ font I like to use here and in my text editor (much to people horror when they see it)!
+I found an opportunity to improve the npm package for the _`Victor Mono`_ font I like to use here and in my text editor (much to peoples horror when they see it)!

 It was a simple fix to add `font-display: swap;` to the css file in the dist package.